Member Committees

 Serving on an EDUCAUSE Member Committee is an excellent way to help represent the perspective of the broader higher education community and guide the association in key areas.

-Interested in serving on a committee?
-View the Committee Guidelines and Responsibilities and contact us to find out more.
+Interested in serving on a committee or in another volunteer role at EDUCAUSE?
+View the Volunteer Guidelines and Responsibilities and contact us to find out more.

-Advisory committees advise and guide strategies in various areas within the association.
-An EDUCAUSE staff member with specific expertise in the area of committee involvement works directly with members in shaping the goals of the committee.
-Advisory committees are generally composed of 6 to 12 members, serving terms of 3 years.
-Approximately one-third of the committee members rotate off each year.
+Standing committees are open-ended and assist with the ongoing operations of EDUCAUSE.
+While some might be procedural in nature (i.e., the Recognition Committee and Scholarship Committee), most were established with the purpose to advise and guide strategies in various areas within the association.
+An EDUCAUSE staff member with specific expertise in the programmatic or project area works directly with members in shaping the goals of the committee.

 Members of the Analytics & Research Advisory Group provide guidance and support to the EDUCAUSE Analytics & Research leadership and staff, helping ensure our data- and research-related resources are grounded in the member experience and enriched by member strategic and business expertise.